Wintellect/MSLearn/Bash for sysadmins/includes/0-introduction.md

 If you do serious sysadmin work with Linux, you must get to know Bash.
 While there are other Linux shells, including [csh](https://en.wikipedia.org/wiki/C_shell), [Korn shell](https://en.wikipedia.org/wiki/KornShell), and [zsh](https://en.wikipedia.org/wiki/Z_shell), Bash has become Linux's de facto standard.
 That's because Bash is compatible with Unix's first serious shell, the Bourne shell, also known as [sh](https://en.wikipedia.org/wiki/Bourne_shell).
 Bash incorporates the best features of its predecessors.
 It also includes built-in commands and has the ability to invoke external programs.

 One reason for its success is its simplicity.
 Bash, like the rest of Linux, is based on the Unix design philosophy.
-As Peter Salus summarized in his book, [A Quarter Century of Unix](https://www.amazon.com/Quarter-Century-UNIX-Peter-Salus/dp/0201547775/ref=sr_1_1), the three "big ideas" in Bash are:
+As Peter Salus summarized in his book, [A Quarter Century of Unix](https://www.amazon.com/Quarter-Century-UNIX-Peter-Salus/dp/0201547775/ref=sr_1_1), three of the "big ideas" embodied in Unix and Linux are:
 - Programs do one thing and do it well
 - Programs work together
 - Programs use text streams as the universal interface

 The last part is key to understanding how Bash works.
 In Unix and Linux, everything is a file.
 That means you can use the same commands without worrying about whether the I/O stream — the input and output — comes from a keyboard, a disk file, a socket, a pipe, or another I/O abstraction.

 Bash is the command shell of choice for Linux users.
 As [PowerShell](https://docs.microsoft.com/en-us/powershell/scripting/overview?view=powershell-6) is to Windows Server, so Bash is to Linux.
 Let's learn the basics of Bash, starting with the syntax and with commonly used commands such as `ls` and `cat`.
-But first, let's create a Linux VM in Azure so you something to practice on.
+But first, let's create a Linux VM in Azure so you have a place to practice your skills.